xpressabhi/meteor-boilerplate/README.md

 6. FAQs page, updated by admin, visible to all.
 7. User namagement page.
 Admin can see and delete users.
 8. A dashboard page to display stats.
+9. Gravator integration to display profile image.
+10. A profile page.